solidjs/solid-start/README.md

 # SolidStart

-### Start has just entered a new Beta Phase
+### SolidStart has just entered a new Release Candidate Phase

-v0.4.x marks a significant change in the project.
+v0.4.x marked a significant change in the project.
 Please check the updated docs and example projects to see how things have changed.
 A summary of the changes can be found in the [RFC](https://github.com/solidjs/@solidjs/start/discussions/1052).

 ------------------------------------

-This is the home of the Solid app framework.
-This is still a **work in progress**.
-Many features are missing or incomplete.
-Experimental status does not even mean beta status.
-Patch releases will break everything.
+This is the home of the SolidStart, the Solid app framework.

 ## Features